f-eld-ch/sitrep/README.md

 yarn start
 ```

-5. Open [localhost:4180](http://localhost:4180/) and not the default port 3000.
-Port 4180 is the OAUTH2 proxy which will then proxy requests towards the yarn started nodejs server which will then proxy /api/graphql towards the Hasura backend.
+5. Open [localhost:3000](http://localhost:3000/).
+This will automatically proxy to the OAUTH2 proxy which will then proxy requests towards the graphql-engine with its /v1/graphql